VRB95/PyQt2Arduino/README.md

 ##### Recive_Light_Intensity
 1. Upload this *.ini
-2. Open PyQt2Arduino and check Default Settings
+2. Open PyQt2Arduino and check "Use Default Settings"
 3. Go to Light S. tab
 4. Click on Start Reading button